cgrx/bllm/chapter_01/notes.md

 - "Large" because of number of parameters, and amount of data used to train the model.
 - Training task : Predict next word in a sequence.
 - Architecture : Transformer (helps them pay selective attention to different parts of the input during inference).
+- LLMs comes under the domain of Generative AI, or GenAI.
+There are LLMS that are not GEnAi modles as well as GenAi models that are not LLMS ( Deep Learning models)
+- LLMS are subset of DL, DL is a subset of ML, Ai encomposes all different models and systems with human like intelligence.

 ## Applications of LLMs
 - Knowledge retrieval from vast volume of specialized texts.